-I am currently a PhD student in the Department of Sociology at the University of Notre Dame – and I study primarily economic sociology, but also cultural sociology, organizations, networks, morality, and cognition.
-My projects seem to gravitate toward two epicenters: cross-cultural comparisons of solutions to coordination problems, and searching for the cognitive foundations in institutional analysis.
+I am currently a PhD student in the Department of Sociology at the University of Notre Dame.
+Most of my interests fall into the subfield of economic sociology, but this includes also cultural sociology, organizational studies, network analysis, and cognitive social science.
+My projects gravitate toward three epicenters: (1) coordination problems, (2) distribution problems, and (3) cognitive grounding.

 Previously, I attended Montana State University’s sociology program and was an AmeriCorps member for 2 years in Bozeman, Montana.
 I then served in the US Peace Corps in the Republic of Azerbaijan.
 I recently finished my Master’s in Sociology, the sequence in Community and Economic Development, at Illinois State’s Stevenson Center for Community and Economic Development .
 (Which, has continued to rank in the top 10 in the nation for the past few years among Peace Corps Master’s International programs.)
 I rounded off my experience abroad working in the banking industry in Japan and traveling throughout Asia.
 More importantly, I fall madly in love with each new place I step.